janketj/javascript/README.md

     ```javascript
     // bad
-    superPower = new SuperPower();
+    superPower = new SuperPower()

     // good
-    const superPower = new SuperPower();
+    const superPower = new SuperPower()
     ```

   <a name="variables--one-const"></a><a name="13.2"></a>
   - [13.2](#variables--one-const) Use one `const` or `let` declaration per variable or assignment. eslint: [`one-var`](https://eslint.org/docs/rules/one-var.html)

     > Why?
-It’s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+It’s easier to add new variable declarations this way, and you never have to worry about swapping out a ` ` for a `,` or introducing punctuation-only diffs.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
     // bad
     const items = getItems(),
         goSportsTeam = true,
-        dragonball = 'z';
+        dragonball = 'z'

     // bad
     // (compare to above, and try to spot the mistake)
     const items = getItems(),
-        goSportsTeam = true;
+        goSportsTeam = true
-        dragonball = 'z';
+        dragonball = 'z'

     // good
-    const items = getItems();
+    const items = getItems()
-    const goSportsTeam = true;
+    const goSportsTeam = true
-    const dragonball = 'z';
+    const dragonball = 'z'
     ```

   <a name="variables--const-let-group"></a><a name="13.3"></a>